Morristown Restraining Order Lawyers

 Travis successfully defended me in an unprecedented Final Restraining Order Trial with ease.
 Upon consultation I hired Travis Tormey to defend me in a very emotional and scary time of need where I was facing a potentially devasting FRO.
 Travis was knowledgeable, comforting, and most importantly confident.
 THIS GUY KNOWS THE LAW!
 Watch his YouTube clips, read his reviews, and simply call him to discuss your case.
 I did and was so impressed with his amazing win in court.
 Don’t go into court without this guy in your corner.
 Consulted, hired, and successfully had my day in court.
 Thanks for everything, I hope I never need a defense attorney again, but if I do, Travis Tormey is the only lawyer I would use.
 All 5 stars ! – Aaron

-You can read more of Travis Tormey’s reviews by accessing his profile on Avvo.com.
+You can read more of Travis Tormey’s reviews by accessing his profile on Avvo.com and call now for a free consultation with a highly knowledgeable NJ restraining order lawyer.

-If you are facing a restraining order in New Jersey, there are certain things you should know.
+If you are scheduled to appear at a final restraining order hearing in New Jersey, there are certain things you should know.
 The following pages will provide you with valuable information and helpful answers to questions you might have:

 - Final Restraining Orders (FRO)